Evaluations and Recommendations

 - Your academic record.
 High grades are impressive but are not the only academic considerations.
 Your choice of courses is important, as well as whether you sought to challenge yourself by taking sections that required more reading and writing.
 Will your selection of courses provide a solid foundation for professional school?
 Admissions committees today look for evidence that you have developed an ability to "effectively acquire, synthesize, apply and communicate information."

-- Letters from employers, volunteer supervisors, and other relevant sources.
-These are screened by the committee.
+- Letters from employers, volunteer supervisors, and other professionals.
+These are screened by the Director of the Pre-Professional Health Studies Office.
 If the information is appropriate, they are copied and sent along with the committee letter.
-If these letters contain inappropriate comments, the committee will extract useable portions and include that information in its letter.